Coder-79756/More-Dimensions/.github/ISSUE_TEMPLATE/feature_request.md

 ---
 name: Feature request
 about: Suggest an idea for this project
-title: Feature
+title: Feature request
-labels: ''
+labels: enhancement
 assignees: ''

 ---

+**What is the problem?**
+A clear and concise description of what the problem is.
+Ex.
+I'm always frustrated when [...]

+**What you think that is the solution?**
-**Describe what you want to be added**
+A clear and concise description of what you want to happen.

+**Describe alternatives you've considered**
-A clear and concise description of what you want.
+A clear and concise description of any alternative solutions or features you've considered.

-**Write the version of mc in which you want it to be added** Type it here.

-**Rate our mod!**
-You can rate it with: 1 point, 2 points, 3 points, 4 points or 5 points.

 **Additional context**
 Add any other context or screenshots about the feature request here.